Staff | Trade Books & Special Orders | Course Materials & Adoptions

 adoptions, please do not hesitate to contact a member of our book department.

 Timely adoptions help us support the academic mission of the University AND partner with W&L's

 faculty to provide:

-Please make note of the adoption deadlines for the 2012-2013 academic year:
+Please make note of the adoption target dates for the 2013-2014 academic year:

 - The right materials

 - At the right time